Crafttino21/Universal-Downloader/README.md

  Download the GitHub Repo.
  Linux:
    sudo apt update
-   sudo install git <== Skip this if you have it already :) git clone https://github.com/Crafttino21/Universal-Downloader.git
+   sudo apt-get install git <== Skip this if you have it already :) git clone https://github.com/Crafttino21/Universal-Downloader.git

   Windows:
-   Download the Official version here: https://github.com/Crafttino21/Universal-Downloader/releases/tag/1.2
+   Download the official version here: https://github.com/Crafttino21/Universal-Downloader/releases/tag/1.2

 If you Have it:
- Open a console on the Directory and Type "pip install -r requrimants.txt"
+ Open a console on the directory and type "pip install -r requrimants.txt"

 If all is done:
  Type "python converter.py"